Catharina-vanVeen/C-sharp-ASP.NET-MVC/README.md

 <p>Show new property only to Admins on Details and Index pages.</p>
 <h4>Implementation</h4>
 <p>Add the property RotateProductionPhotos to the model.</p>
 <p>Modify the controller to pass only the default ProductionPhoto for the view to use if RotateProductionPhotos was false, and all ProductionPhotos if RotateProductionPhotos is true.
-No edits were therefor needed in the carousel, because the controller controls the number of pictures.</p>
+No edits were therefor needed in the carousel, because the controller controls the number of pictures, other than removing the carousel controls if there is only one image.</p>
 <p>Modify the view to show the edit RotateProductionPhotos and to show the RotateProductionPhotos pill badge to admins only.</p>

 ![Rotate Production Photos](GitHub-images/6612.PNG?raw=true)